 While feeding your kitten from your hand is possible, having food and water dishes will help them learn to eat on their own.
 Look for sturdy dishes that won’t tip over easily so that they can’t knock them over and cause a mess.

 Stainless steel or ceramic bowls are a good option at home, while collapsible silicone bowls work very well if you have to travel.
-Most cats will appreciate a shallower bowl than what you would use for a dog, since their snouts are shorter and broader.
+Most will appreciate a shallower bowl than what you would use for a dog, since their snouts are shorter and broader.

 2. Age-Appropriate Cat Food